-Coronavirus caseload in Washington region hits record for 16th day
+Smithsonian museums, zoo to close as coronavirus caseload in D.C. region hits record for 16th day

 Still, she said the region is seeing a spike that she expects will continue as the holidays approach and people increasingly move activities indoors.
 She urged the public to avoid travel and to spend Thanksgiving only with those in one’s own household.

-Castel blamed part of the recent rise in cases on fatigue with following safety protocols, such as social distancing, wearing masks and staying at home.
+Castel blamed part of the recent rise in cases on fatigue with following safety protocols such as social distancing, wearing masks and staying at home.
 The national curve of new cases is far from flat — mostly turning vertical, she noted — and the Washington region is “unfortunately catching up with other states.”

 “Our numbers are trending in the wrong direction,” she said.
 “We’re in a worse place than we were even back in March.
 It’s time to start scaling back activities so we can control it as much as we can.”